Historic military survival rations

 ww1 rations

 Biscuits, Jam, Tinned meat or fish, tinned milk and tea or coffee were the intended rations but what was available and in what amount changed greatly throughout the war.
-One thing that was a little different during this war was the fact that Britain was never invaded and could go on producing crops as normal, and since Britain was only a short boat ride from the front line they would often put vegetables straight from the ground onto a lorry and taken over the France.
+One thing that was a little different during this war was the fact that Britain was never invaded and could go on producing crops as normal, and since Britain was only a short boat ride from the front line they would often put vegetables straight from the ground onto a lorry and taken over to France.
 The families of soldiers would often send tinned goods and things like sweets and cigarettes to supplement what their relatives had to eat.

 British World War 2 Ration – 1939 until 1945